Members

 Yiyun’s research: My current project focuses on determining indoor environmental conditions for strawberry flavor improvement.
 This project involves collaborations among scientists in plant genetics, bioinformatics, biochemistry, food science, and controlled environment agriculture.
 I am very excited to be part of the team.

-Jason Hollick, PhD Graduate Student (HCS)
+Jason Hollick, PhD Candidate (HCS)

 Jason’s research: Jason’s research seeks to understand how grafting (a particular rootstock and scion combination) alters plant growth, development, and nutritional requirements in tomato and watermelon.
 Grafted watermelon has many benefits including disease resistance and environmental stress tolerance.
 However, US growers can face delayed or reduced early harvests compared to ungrafted plants.
 Jason studies flower development throughout the grafting process and investigates nutritional management strategies to promote earlier flower and fruit development in grafted watermelon.